-Your credit score is a three-digit number that represents your credit worthiness.
-Lenders use your credit score as evidence why they should or shouldn’t let you borrow money.
-A high score suggests healthy financial behaviors and a good repayment history; lower scores reflect missed payments or a risky borrower.
+Your credit score is a 3-digit numeric composite of your financial history, specifically focused on your habits of borrowing and repaying money.
+Lenders use your credit score as a factor in determining whether they should let you borrow money.
+A high score suggests healthy financial behaviors and a good repayment history, whereas lower scores reflect missed payments or a higher-risk borrower.
 The higher your score, the better.

-Since your score will be in flux throughout your lifetime, it’s best to treat good financial behaviors like a marathon, not a sprint.
-You can still make an impact quickly, though — here are some ideas to get started:
+Keep in mind that your credit score will be in flux throughout your lifetime, so best to treat smart financial behavior like a marathon, not a sprint.
+But, you can still make an impact quickly—here are some tips for getting started.

 1. Pay down outstanding debts

-Lenders like to see borrowers take on healthy risks like installment loans, and they even help boost your score to a degree.
-What can cause your score to dip is taking out too much money and not repaying it back on time.
-If you have outstanding debts, focus on paying down the loans or credit cards with the highest interest rates.
+Lenders like to see borrowers take on healthy “risks” like installment loans, and these can help boost your score to a degree.
+But what can cause your score to dip is taking out too much debt and/or not repaying it back on time.
+If you have outstanding debts, focus on paying down the loans or credit cards with the highest interest rates first.

 2. Follow up on missed or late payments

 Payment history is the top factor in your credit score.
-If you’re not paying your bills on time and want to boost your credit score, changing your behavior here will have the biggest impact.
-Try setting up your bills on auto-pay so you can’t accidentally forget a due date.
+If you’re not paying your bills on time, changing your payment habits will have the biggest immediate impact.
+A good habit to explore and assist with this can be setting your bills to auto-pay so you won’t accidentally forget a due date.

 3. Pay bigger bills more often

-This suggestion ties into your credit utilization ratio, a number that reflects how much of your total credit limit you’ve spent already.
-If you regularly carry a large balance on a card, you can keep your credit utilization ratio lower by paying the card twice a month instead of one large lump sum on your regular due date.
-Aim for a ratio below 10% of your total credit limit.
+This tip ties into your credit utilization ratio, or the number that reflects how much of your total credit limit you’ve spent already (or used).
+If you regularly carry a large balance on a card, you can keep your credit utilization ratio lower by making a payment twice a month instead of one large lump sum on your regular due date.
+Aim for a ratio below 10% of your total credit limit if you can.

 4. Raise your credit limits

-Raising your credit limit is another way to lower your credit utilization ratio.
-If you have been paying a credit card off responsibly, your provider may be open to raising your card limit.
-While 10% is the most ideal ratio, you can always aim for 30% first.
+Raising your credit limit is another way to lower your credit utilization ratio and boost your score.
+If you’ve been paying your credit card off responsibly, the provider may be open to raising your card limit.
+While the 10% ratio is ideal, you can try to aim for 30% first.

 5. Negotiate a lower rate

-Sometimes it’s possible to lower the rate on outstanding balances.
-If your lender agrees to a lower interest rate, you can reallocate funds to your principal balance or to another loan with a higher interest rate.
+Sometimes, it’s possible to lower the rate on outstanding balances.
+If your lender agrees to a lower interest rate, you can reallocate the funds you’re saving each month to your principal balance, or to another loan with a higher interest rate.